KIT-HYD/geostatistics_lecture/exercises_solutions/kriging/README.md

 ### Task 5 a)

-This check doesn't make any sense.
-Why not?
+This check does not make much sense here.
+Why?

 ### Task 5 b)

 It was intended to use the range parameter as a search distance to find neighboring points for an interpolation (`x_in`, `y_in`, `z_in`).
-Then, the `max_p` parameter should limit the points to be used *inside* this radius and the check above should yield a `NaN` if there are not enough points found.
+Then, the `max_p` parameter should limit the points to be used *inside* this radius and the check above should give `NaN` if there are not enough points found.
-Implement this solution
+Implement this solution.

 ### Task 5 c)

-Introduce a `min_p` parameter that replaces the hard-coded 4 in the check.
+Also introduce a `min_p` parameter that replaces the hard-coded 4 in the check.

 <hr>